edgi-govdata-archiving/web-monitoring-processing/README.md

    privileges to install or use it, and it won't interfere with any other installations of Python already on your system.)

-2. Install the package.
+2. Install libxml2 and libxslt.
+(This package uses lxml, which requires your system to have the libxml2 and libxslt libraries.)

+    On MacOS, use Homebrew:

     ```sh
+    brew install libxml2
+    brew install libxslt
+    ```

+    On Debian Linux:

+    ```sh
+    apt-get install libxml2-dev libxslt-dev
+    ```

+    On other systems, the packages might have slightly different names.

+3. Install the package.

+    ```sh
     pip install -r requirements.txt
     python setup.py develop
     ```

-3. Copy the script `.env.example` to `.env` and supply any local configuration info you need.
+4. Copy the script `.env.example` to `.env` and supply any local configuration info you need.
 (Only some of the package's functionality requires this.)
    Apply the configuration:

     ```sh
     source .env
     ```

-4. See module comments and docstrings for more usage information.
+5. See module comments and docstrings for more usage information.
 Also see the command line tool ``wm``, which is installed with the package.
 For help, use

    ```sh
    wm --help
    ```

-5. To run the tests or build the documentation, first install the development requirements.
+6. To run the tests or build the documentation, first install the development requirements.

    ```sh
    pip install -r dev-requirements.txt
    ```

-6. To build the docs:
+7. To build the docs:

    ```sh
    cd docs
    make html
    ```

-7. To run the tests:
+8. To run the tests:

    ```sh
    python run_tests.py